unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 ![png](/images/Image_Analysis_Part_2/convoving.gif)

 After sliding the filter over all the locations, we will find out that, what we’re left with is a 30 x 30 x 1 array of numbers, which we call an **activation map** or **feature map**.
 The reason we get a 30 x 30 array is that there are 900 different locations that a 3 x 3 filter can fit on a 32 x 32 input image.
 These 900 numbers are mapped to a 30 x 30 array.
-We can calculate the convoled image by following:
+We can calculate the convolved image by following:

 \begin{align}
 Convolved: \frac{N - F}{S} + 1
 \end{align}

-where, $N$ and $F$ represent Input image size and kernel size respectively and $S$ represent stride or step size.
-So, in this case the output would be
+where $N$ and $F$ represent Input image size and kernel size respectively and $S$ represent stride or step size.
+So, in this case, the output would be

 \begin{align}
 \frac{32 - 3}{1} + 1 &= 30
 \end{align}

-Let's say we've a following $3x3$ filter, convolving on a $5x5$ matrix and according to the equation we should get a $3x3$ matrix, technically called **activation map** or **feature map**.
+Let's say we've got a following $3x3$ filter, convolving on a $5x5$ matrix and according to the equation we should get a $3x3$ matrix, technically called **activation map** or **feature map**.

 $$
 \left(\begin{array}{cc}